alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

             return handler_input.response_builder.response

 Similar to the previous handler, this handler matches an IntentRequest with the expected intent name.
-Basic help instructions are returned, and the user's microphone will open up for them to respond due to ``.ask(speech_text)``.
+Basic help instructions are returned, and ``.ask(speech_text)`` causes the user's microphone to open up for the user to respond.

-CancelAndStopIntent Handler
+CancelAndStopIntent handler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CancelAndStopIntentHandler is similar to the HelpIntent handler, as it
-is also triggered by Built-In
+is also triggered by the built-In
 `AMAZON.CancelIntent or AMAZON.StopIntent Intents <https://developer.amazon.com/docs/custom-skills/standard-built-in-intents.html#available-standard-built-in-intents>`_.
-The following example uses a single handler to respond to both Intents.
+The following example uses a single handler to respond to both intents.
 Type or paste the following code into your ``hello_world.py`` file, after the
 previous handler.